honghao-zheng/honghao-zheng.github.io/index.md

 I develop and estimate structural models to investigate how firms behave and operate under imperfect factor and product markets with a particular focus on the consequence of market power.

-In the Spring of 2024, I was a visiting scholar at the Department of Economics of <a href="https://econ.duke.edu/" target="_blank">Duke University</a>.
+In the Spring of 2024, I was a visiting scholar at the Department of Economics at <a href="https://econ.duke.edu/" target="_blank">Duke University</a>.

 I am on the 2024-2025 academic job market.